owise1/ic-js/docs/ic-export.md

 # .ic - IC Protocol

 The IC protocol is a standardized way to share our thoughts.
-It's mean to be incredibly simple so anyone can contribute and benefit.
+It's meant to be incredibly simple so anyone can contribute and benefit.

 The following is a valid `.ic`
 ```
-IC is
+IC
-+cool
++so hella siiiick
 ```

-#### Special Characters for
+#### Special Characters

 First position in line

 * `//` - comment
 * `_` - starts a new perspective.
 It's not necessary for the first perspective.
 But if you want to include more than one perspective in a single file use `_` to start a new one.
-You can *optionally* follow `_` by a `Perspective Id` if you'd like to tie it to an exisiting persepctive.
+You can *optionally* follow `_` by a `Perspective Id` if your use case requires tying it to an exisiting perspective.
+In general we dont want to publish our internal ids [though](/docs/privacy.md)
-* *No Special Character* what we will be tagging
+* *No Special Character* - what we will be decribing
-* `+` "yes" tag
+* `+` - "yes" / connect
-* `-` "no" tag
+* `-` - "no" / repel

 End of line (optional)

-* `,` time
+* `,` time.
+It's here if you need it, but I'm starting to question this.

 #### Extended Example